 I did a "pin-up" drawing for Kevin Scalzo's new issue of "Sugar Booger" and it also features pin-ups by Eric Reynolds, Jacob Covey, Anna Klein, and Joshua Vrysen.
 To order your very own signed copy of Sugar Booger #2, go here.

-This is an illustration I did for a class project.
+(Click for larger version) This is an illustration I did for a class project.
 We were to illustrate four different "ism's", such as capitalism, hedonism, cannibalism, masochism, etc.

 Here's a drawing I did as an extra proposed sketch for a class project.
 I was looking at some Stuart Davis art and just kinda threw this together (it's not fantastic, but I just figured I'd share it).
 It's Prismacolor markers and Sharpies.